ZLoverty/DE/README.md

 - [ ] Laser on and off periodically to test the effect of laser on the motility
 - [ ] Use PDMS (instead of glass) as the specimen chamber lid.
 - [ ] Density match the bacterial suspensions using percoll (what do I expect to see if the density is matched?
 How can I tell if density is matched?)
+- [ ] Use oxygen indicators and DDM to verify the existence of oxygen gradient.
+(Vladescu et al. 2014)

 ### Data analysis
 - [ ] a merged file system solution, such as [mergerfs](https://github.com/trapexit/mergerfs)